Base-Ten Block Party

 - Hold up a 10-block rod and ask for volunteers to give the standard and expanded form of the number.
 Answer: 10 is 10 ones.
 Attach ten unit cubes to the 10-block rod with tape to show this is true.

-- Write a 3-digit number on the board and ask teams to look at the number and be ready to “announce” their teams “place” in the standard and expanded forms of this number when you give the signal.
+- Write a three-digit number on the board and ask teams to look at the number and be ready to “announce” their teams “place” in the base-ten numeral and expanded forms of this number when you give the signal.
 Your signal could be "ready, set, go" or another verbal cue.

 - Model with volunteers from each team.
-Example: point to the number and say, "122.
-What is the standard form?
+Example: Point to the number and say, "122.
+What is the base-ten numeral?
 Go!"
 The red team volunteer should stand and say, "one hundred."
 The green team volunteer should say, "twenty," and the blue team volunteer should say, "two."
 Point to the number again and ask for the expanded form.
-The red team volunteer should say, “10 tens.”
-The green team volunteer should say, “2 tens,” and blue team volunteer team volunteer should say, “2 ones.”
+The red team volunteer should say, “10 tens,” the green team volunteer should say, “two tens,” and the blue team volunteer should say, “two ones.”

 - Repeat this process with another number, but this time hold up the blocks that represent that number and explain that this is how to play the Block Party Game.